orbeon/orbeon-forms-doc/form-builder/control-settings.md

 The following options are available:

+- __Index control:__
+  - SINCE Orbeon Forms 2021.1
+  - Index the value of this control even if it's not shown or searchable from the Summary page, or bulk editable.
+This makes the control accessible from the [search API](../form-runner/api/persistence/search.md).
 - __Show on Summary page:__
     - When selected, the control value is visible as a Summary page column and searchable.
 - __Allow bulk edit:__
     - When selected, the control value can be bulk edited from the Summary page.
-- __Index control:__
+- __By default, sort this by column:__
-    - SINCE Orbeon Forms 2021.1
+  - SINCE Orbeon Forms 2025.1
-    - Index the value of this control even if it's not shown or searchable from the Summary page, or bulk editable.
-This makes the control accessible from the [search API](../form-runner/api/persistence/search.md).
+  - Change the default sort column on the Summary page.
 - __Encrypt data at rest:__
     - SINCE Orbeon Forms 2018.1
     - This is an Orbeon Forms PE feature.